 3. Using your hands, squeeze out as much water as possible and then season.

-4. The carrots, zucchini, and mushrooms will each be sautéed with neutral oil and an optional touch of sesame oil, garlic, salt, and pepper.
+4. The carrots, zucchini, and mushrooms will each be sautéed on a large skillet over medium heat with neutral oil and an optional touch of sesame oil, garlic, salt, and pepper.

 5. For the pickled element, I love to use cabbage and I’ll create a “quick pickle” by seasoning it with rice wine vinegar, freshly grated garlic, salt, and pepper.
 You can also add in a little sesame oil if you’d like.
 Alternatively, the carrots could also serve as your pickled element!

-6. I like to quickly pan-fry extra firm or high-protein tofu.
+6. I like to quickly pan-fry extra firm or high-protein tofu over medium-high heat.
 These varieties are firmer in texture which makes for a great topping and I simply season with salt and pepper because the bibimbap sauce adds so much flavor.
 If you like crispy tofu, make sure to cook it until it’s golden brown.

 a small white bowl filled with shredded cabbage